kaitai-io/kaitai_struct_samples/archive/android_sparse/README.md

 ## fill-4k-zeros.img

-An Android sparse image, that expands to a 4 KiB raw image filled with zero bytes.
+An Android sparse image that expands to a 4 KiB raw image filled with zero bytes.

 It was created using the following commands: